Categories

 National Book Lover’s Day

-Today is National Book Lover’s Day.
+It’s National Book Lover’s Day today!

 My favorite book ever is John Steinbeck’s East of Eden.